 High-quality phonics teaching helps children develop their reading, writing, spelling and general communication skills.
 It helps secure the crucial skills of word recognition that enable children to read fluently, allowing them to concentrate on the meaning of the text.
 Activities are designed to teach word decoding and recognition skills as well as comprehension skills.

 The teaching of phonics is systematic, this means that it follows a carefully structured programme building on previous learning to secure children´s progress.
 It is taught discretely and daily at a brisk pace.
 There are opportunities to apply phonic knowledge and skills across the curriculum and in activities such as whole class and guided reading, as well as reading independently.
 The children´s progress in developing and applying their phonic knowledge is carefully assessed and monitored.

-We follow the Letters and Sounds approach as outlined in ´Letters and Sounds´: Principles and Practice of High Quality Phonics, found in the Primary National Strategy 2007.
+We follow the Little Wandle Letters and Sounds approach which has been validated.
 We also use Jolly Phonics in the Early Years to support letter recognition.

 We use a wide range of reading books in our school which are phonically decodable in EYFS and KS1 .We use a variety of parallel schemes including Oxford Reading Tree, Collins Big Cat, Bug Club, Project X and Rigby Star which all support specific aspects of reading.
 We encourage parents to read at least three times per week with their children and have a reading challenge system whereby children are awarded reading stars and rewards for regular reading at home.

-In Key Stage One the children have been doing some wonderful creative writing about Winter making marvelous poems that describe Winter.
+In Key Stage One the children have been doing some wonderful creative writing about Winter making marvellous poems that describe Winter.